thread/routemaster/README.md

 determine the destination.
 This is the same context as used in the exit condition evaluation that will have taken place immediately beforehand.

-These tranitions map a set of possible values at the path in the context to a set of state names.
+These transitions map a set of possible values at the path in the context to a set of state names.
 Multiple values may map to the same next state, but the same value cannot map to multiple states.
 A default state must also be provided for cases where the value does not match any of the given options.